abivia/hydration/README.md

 configureClassMap() takes the name and value of a property as arguments and returns an object that has the key and className properties.
 In the simplest case, className is the name of a class that will be instantiated and configured.
-However, className may also be a closure, which allows the creation of data-specific objects when processing an array of values.
+However, className may also be a callable, which allows the creation of data-specific objects when processing an array of values.

 Arrays of Mixed Classes
 ---
-When an array contains elements that correspond to more than one class, the object returned by configureClassMap() can have a className that is a closure.
-In this case the closure will be called with the contents of each element in the array.
-The closure can then use the data to determine the appropriate class.
+When an array contains elements that correspond to more than one class, the object returned by configureClassMap() can have a className that is a callable.
+In this case the callable will be called with the contents of each element in the array.
+The callable can then use the data to determine the appropriate class.
 An instance of the class is then created and